Coding Standards for SQL and PL/SQL

 update employees set hire_date = sysdate where hire_date is null and termination_date is null;

 select last_name, first_name from employees where department_id = 15 and hire_date < sysdate;

 insert into employees ( emp_id , emp_firstname , emp_lastname ) values ( emp_seq.nextval , r_emp.firstname , r_emp.lastname );

-update employees set salary = salary * v_raise_factor where department_id = v_department_id and termination_date is null;
+update employees set salary = salary * l_raise_factor where department_id = l_department_id and termination_date is null;

 Instead of arbitrary labels such as:

-Note also how the joins are arranged so that they flow through the tables in the same order as FROM list, joining consistently from left to right (including outer joins21).
+Note also how the joins are arranged so that they flow through the tables in the same order as FROM list, joining consistently from left to right (including outer joins12 For some reason many SQL text books illustrate outer joins with examples written backwards.
+The tradition of writing SQL queries backwards may have arisen in the days of the Rule-based Optimizer, which tended to base the table driving order on the FROM clause, working from bottom to top. ).
 Of course SQL accepts joins specified either way around and the optimizer may choose a different join order, but demonstrating the intended logical flow within the WHERE clause makes it easier to understand the intended relationships, and also to check that none have been left out.

 This document was originally based on "Some Naming and Coding Standards.doc", associated with the book "Oracle Best Practices" by Steven Feuerstein.
 The original can be downloaded from examples.oreilly.com/orbestprac/examples.zip.
-The document properties credit PL/Solutions.
-Note that it was written for Oracle 8 (or earlier) and so there are omissions which I have tried to fill, although the basic principles are still sound.
 I have revised the document extensively, in some cases contradicting what the original version said (chiefly on matters of layout rather than program design).
-Most of the introduction, the sections on left-alignment and tabs, and the rants about OUT parameters, cursors called "c1" and programmer-defined exceptions are mine alone.
+Most of the introduction, the sections on left-alignment and tabs, and the rants about cursors called "c1" and programmer-defined exceptions are mine alone.
+I think by now it hasn't got much of the original left.
 With hindsight I rather wish I'd written my own document from scratch.